aiamlucas/zonoteka-workshops/ffglitch-part-02/README.md

 ---

-> **Note**: If you want to store these modifications directly, one option is to use **ffedit** instead of `fflive`.
+> **Note**: If you want to store in another video file these modifications, one option is to use **ffedit** instead of `fflive`.
 With `ffedit`, you can apply the script and save the output in one step.

 We’ll go into more detail about all the FFglitch tools later in the tutorial, but here’s how you would use `ffedit` to save your modifications:

 ```
 ./bin/ffedit -i input.avi -s scripts/mpeg4/mv_sink_and_rise.js -o output.avi